 At this point, requirements for the 2020-21 administration of statewide assessments remain unchanged under state and federal law.
 DPI has been granted a waiver from federal ESSA accountability provisions resulting from 2020-21 school year data by the Department of Education.
 At this point, state accountability provisions (i.e., report cards based on 2020-21 data) are still in force for this school year.
 The Department of Public Instruction is monitoring the situation closely, is working with state and local partners, and will share information as it becomes available.
 Please see below for more information on the impact of COVID-19 on federal and state accountability in Wisconsin.

-While there will be no new ESSA identifications issued in 2020-21, we are planning to release informational ESSA Accountability Reports and Progress to Exit Reports in December containing applicable data in absenteeism, graduation, and progress towards English language proficiency.
-These reports, part of joint federal notifications, are for informational purposes, meant to support and inform continuous improvement.
+While there will be no new ESSA identifications issued in 2020-21, we released ESSA Informational Reports and Progress to Exit Reports via SAFE containing applicable data in absenteeism, graduation, and progress towards English language proficiency.
+These reports, part of joint federal notifications, are for informational purposes, meant to support and inform school and district continuous improvement.

 2019 Wisconsin Act 185 prohibits the release of school and district accountability report cards in the 2020-21 school year.
 This means OEA will not issue school or district report cards for 2019-20 (the report cards that would usually be publicly released in November).

 School Year 2020-21 Accountability

 As mentioned above, requirements for the 2020-21 administration of statewide assessments remain unchanged under state and federal law, along with any accountability requirements that result from these data.
 This means that we will plan to release 2020-21 accountability report cards.

 DPI has been granted a waiver by the Department of Education from federal ESSA accountability provisions resulting from 2020-21 school year data.
 This waiver approval means that: